jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

 # Today's session plan

+- Clean up before moving on:
+  - **Stop reusing a single instance of `PurchaseInProgress` to represent the purchase in progress.
+Maintaining the state has already become too complicated!**
+    - The class and one of its properties have the same name.
+Improve this _somehow_.
+    - Make the lifecycle of the Purchase in Progress more obvious in the API.
+For example: Purchase.begin() returns PurchaseInProgress; purchaseInProgress.complete() returns PurchaseInfo.
+  - Can we compute `isPurchaseInProgress` without maintaining a separate state value?
 - Print a receipt
   - What happens if we have a total with no items? scenario
   - Print the barcode with each item in the receipt